Minibrains grown from human and mouse neurons learn to play Pong

 When the neurons have successfully hit the ball, the feedback signal is delivered at a similar voltage and location to the signals used by the computer to move the ball.
 But when the neurons have missed the ball, the feedback signal strikes at a random voltage and multiple locations.
 Per the free energy principle, the neurons want to minimize the amount of random signals they are receiving, so they start to change how they move the "paddle" in relation to the "ball."

 Within five minutes of receiving this feedback, the neurons were increasing how often they hit the ball.
 After 20 minutes, the neurons were able string together short rallies where they continually hit the ball as it bounced off the "walls" in the game.
-You can see how quickly the neurons progressed in this online simulation
+You can see how quickly the neurons progressed in this online simulation.

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.